 This course will take a deep look at some of the issues facing our democracy from the perspectives of the law, ethics, and political philosophy.
-Though the lens of classic and contemporary texts in moral and political philosophy, judicial opinion, and current events we will examine questions like: Should a nation sell the right to immigrate?
+Through the lens of classic and contemporary texts in moral and political philosophy, judicial opinion, and current events we will examine questions like: How should a nation decide who gets to immigrate?
 What is the proper role of money in politics?
-What do we mean by “equality” and why does it matter?
-What should we do when what is right does is not the same as what is legal in a democracy?
+Are there any justifiable limits to free speech on college campuses?
+What do we mean by “equality,” or "justice," and why does it matter?
+What should we do when what is right is not the same as what is legal in a democracy?
 Students will learn the fundamentals of ethical reasoning while debating the rightness of pressing matters facing our democracy.

-The students will gain a familiarity with the classic texts of moral and political philosophy from Jeremy Bentham, JS Mill, Benjamin Constant, Immanuel Kant, and Aristotle.
-They will also engage with contemporary moral and political philosophers like Elizabeth Anderson, Tommy Shelby, and Michael Sandel, as well as prominent (and in two cases Nobel prize-winning) economists Anthony Downs, Gary Becker, and Gregory Mankiw.
-Finally, they will read opinions from the Supreme Court of the US, as well as state and federal courts.
-The goal for students to bring all these resources to bear on contemporary challenges to democracy, like: the role of money politics, employment discrimination, affirmative action, and immigration.
+The students will gain a familiarity with the classic texts of moral and political philosophy from Jeremy Bentham, JS Mill, Benjamin Constant, Jean-Jacques Rousseau, Immanuel Kant, and Aristotle.
+They will also engage with contemporary moral and political philosophers like Elizabeth Anderson, Tommie Shelby, and Michael Sandel, as well as prominent economists and cultural critics.
+Finally, they will read opinions from the Supreme Court of the United States, as well as state and federal courts.
+The goal for students is to bring all these resources to bear on contemporary challenges to democracy, like: the role of money politics, employment discrimination, free speech debates, affirmative action, and immigration.

-Prerequisites: A political science background is not required, however, students should be prepared to delve into several demanding readings (ex., Kant) with a spirit of willingness, challenge and curiosity.
+Prerequisites: There are no prerequisites for this course.
+However, students should be prepared to delve into several challenging readings with a spirit of willingness, collaboration, and curiosity.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
 For students completing grades 9-12 by June 2019.Visit Program Page Learn How to Apply